Course Content

 This module explores computer forensics with specific focus on definitions, conceptual models, operating system and artifact analysis, main memory, application and cloud forensics.

-Secure systems and software (20 credits)
+Secure Systems and Software (20 credits)

 This module provides detailed insights into privacy and security of systems & software, and approaches for designing secure systems & software using traditional and emerging secure SDLCs.